soumyac1999/FlexFlow/INSTALL.md

 If you are planning to build the Python interface, you will need to install several additional Python libraries, please check [this](https://github.com/flexflow/FlexFlow/blob/master/requirements.txt) for details.
 If you are only looking to use the C++ interface, you can skip to the next section.

 **We recommend that you create your own `conda` environment and then install the Python dependencies, to avoid any version mismatching with your system pre-installed libraries.**
+The conda `environment.yml` file is provided.
+You can use it to create the environment as `conda env create -f environment.yml`.

 ## 3. Configuring the FlexFlow build
 Before building FlexFlow, you should configure the build by editing the `config/config.linux` file.
 Leave it unchanged if you want to build with the default options.
 We recommend that you spend some time familiarizing with the available options.
 In particular, the main parameters are: